 Monique’s decision to move to the sunny bay in January 2014 was instigated when her eldest daughter decided to study at Otago University.

 She moved here with her younger daughter and became a volunteer with Tauranga Youth Search and Rescue as her daughter was attending their programme.

 She is a people and community-focused person and most of her roles have been in the community sector, either through employment or volunteering.
 Monique has joined the board at Volunteer Bay of Plenty as she believes strongly in social responsibility and believes that through collaboration more can be achieved that will have a positive impact on our community.
 Monique is a member of Sunrise Rotary, a Trustee of 4Good Charitable Trust and a member of the Smart Growth Social Sector Forum.

-Working with people is her passion, she is a self employed Project Manager and loves the variety offered in this role.
+Working with people is her passion, she is a self employed Project and Administration Manager in the Education sector and loves the variety offered in this role.
 Her interests involve learning new skills, various social, physical and outdoor activities, as well as spending time with family and friends.

 Lillian moved to the Bay of Plenty in 2016 after returning to New Zealand from 12 years in living in Europe.
 With a career spanning a variety of marketing leadership roles in large global organisations, she has been exposed to a range of corporate governance structures and processes.
 Based in Tauranga, Lillian utilises her skills as an experienced marketing specialist and qualified leadership coach to operate her two businesses, Marketing on Demand and Animal Outfitters.